 Step 2: Be Sensitive To The Needs Of Your Parents

 Before you propose an idea, make sure to ask the needs, wants and requests of your parents first.
 Find out about their plans for the next few years.
+“Making effective decisions about the care of a loved one often takes more time than you anticipate and requires an understanding of the complicated long-term care system,” according to Jody Gastfriend LCSW.
 If you agree with what they have to say, then there will no longer be a problem about it.
 You can just set up arrangements based on the stated plan.
 However, if there is a disagreement as to the methods to follow, do not worry because you can still talk to them about it.
 Just remember to do it politely and respectfully.

 Avoid offending your parents.
 Take note that these elderly individuals can be highly sensitive when it comes to the topic of parental care.
 As much as possible, try to stay calm during the meeting.
 Let them talk first and do not make unnecessary interruptions while they are expressing their thoughts.